 mini-redis

 mini-redis is a Redis-inspired key-value store built in C++.
-I made it to understand the mechanics behind a real systems tool by implementing a smaller version from scratch: networking, parsing, persistence, recovery, TTL, eviction, testing, and benchmarks.
+It implements a smaller version of Redis from scratch, including networking, parsing, persistence, recovery, TTL, eviction, testing, and benchmarks.

 Expiration is wired through the full command path, not bolted on afterward.